Modern VoIP Telephone solutions for everyone

 For the home user it works really well, but for the business user there were real problems.

 Getting the right number of lines connected to your business premises was a test.
 Buy too many and you were paying for more capacity than you needed, buy too few and you may have missed out on incoming calls that would probably represent business opportunities.
 9n top of that you had to buy an expensive system to receive the calls and pass them to the people within your business.
-That telephone system, known as a PBX ws also expensive to ins5all and maintain and it is very restricted in its configuration.
+That telephone system, known as a PBX ws also expensive to install and maintain and it is very restricted in its configuration.
 You simply couldn't just add extensions as you grew bigger and if you did and then needed to cut back you have hardware paid for that cannot recoup your investment costs.
 On top of all that you would need to have a maintenance contract to ensure software upgrades could be applied to keep the on premises equipment safe from external attack by bad actors.

 The benefits of hosted VoIP